Monotropa hypopitys

 Monotropa hypopitys, syn.
-Hypopitys monotropa, also known as yellow bird's-nest in Britain and Ireland, pinesap and false beechdrops in Canada and the United States, is a herbaceous perennial plant of the Monotropoideae subfamily of the family Ericaceae.
+Hypopitys monotropa, also known as yellow bird's nest in Britain and Ireland, pinesap and false beechdrops in Canada and the United States, is a herbaceous perennial plant of the Monotropoideae subfamily of the family Ericaceae.
 It is native to temperate regions of the Northern Hemisphere and is scarce within its range.
-M.hypopitys is a mycotrophic plant which means it obtains nutrients and fixed carbon by parasitizing the mycorrhizal networks of trees.
+M. hypopitys is a mycotrophic plant which means it obtains nutrients and fixed carbon by parasitizing the mycorrhizal networks of trees.
 It lacks chlorophyll and does not photosynthesize.
-The species name, M.hypopitys, is from Latinized Greek hypo-, "under", and pitys, "pine," referring to where pinesap often grows.
+The species name, M. hypopitys, is from Latinized Greek hypo-, "under", and pitys, "pine", referring to where it often grows.